-Jeanine Áñez faces charges of “breach of duties” and “resolutions contrary to the Constitution and the Law” for her illegal self-proclamation as “interim president of Bolivia” during the US-backed coup d’état against former president Evo Morales in November 2019
+The First Anti-Corruption Sentencing Court of La Paz found Jeanine Áñez and other former police and military chiefs guilty of “breach of duties” and taking “resolutions contrary to the Constitution and the Law” following the coup d’état against then President Evo Morales in November 2019

 Bolivia is the center of the world, as is North Dakota or Chiapas, or the poor neighborhoods of Caracas.
 We have fought to defend life itself, to nourish it, and to watch it grow with dignity.

 The same right-wing officials who inflicted torture and sexual assault upon the Bolivian people now call for sanctions against the MAS government